john-yohan-park/Valgrind_Catalina/README.md

 6. Update Ubuntu image with the changes you've made to your Ubuntu container
     - `docker ps -a` to see your Ubuntu's container id and copy it (henceforward addressed as `yourContainerID`)
     - `docker commit yourContainerID ubuntu:latest` to update image
-    - Now that you've updated the Ubuntu image with the latest changes you've made to your Ubuntu container, you can delete the container `docker rm containerID`
+    - Now that you've updated your Ubuntu image with the latest changes you've made to your container, you can delete the container `docker rm containerID`

 ## Operation

-Now that you have an updated image of Ubuntu where you can clone git repositories of your C++ applications and run them on Valgrind, the following instructions allow you to do just that.
+Now that you have an updated image of Ubuntu, we can clone git repositories of your C++ applications and run them on Valgrind.

-1. Launch Docker (`open /Applications/Docker.app`)
+1. Launch Docker
+    - `open /Applications/Docker.app`
 2. Get `yourImageID` and run its container
     - `docker images`
     - `docker run -it yourImageID`
-3. Create a folder in your Ubuntu and go to it
+3. Create a folder in your Ubuntu and go into it
     - `mkdir yourFolderName`
     - `cd yourFolderName`
-4. Open up a web browser, go to your GitHub account, copy the clone URL to your repository (henceforward addressed as `yourCloneURL`), and clone the repository to your Ubuntu.
+4. Fire up a web browser, go to your GitHub account, copy the clone URL to your repository and clone it to Ubuntu.
     - `git clone yourCloneURL`
 5. `cd` into the local instance of your repo.
 If you want to open up a file and make changes to it, all you have to do is `nano yourFileName.cpp`.
 If you've never used a command line text editor before, here's a useful guide for using Nano (https://www.hostinger.com/tutorials/how-to-install-and-use-nano-text-editor)
 6. After you're done making changes, `g++ *.cpp` to compile
+7. Run Valgrind
-7. To run Valgrind, `valgrind ./a.out`
+    - `valgrind ./a.out`
-8. After you're done working on your C++ application and have pushed your latest changes to GitHub, `exit` to leave Ubuntu.
+8. After you're done working on your C++ application and have pushed your latest changes to GitHub, leave Ubuntu.
+    - `exit`
 9. Get your container id, update your image, and delete the container
     - `docker ps -a`
     - `docker commit containerID ubuntu:latest`